 Biomass Boiler Project at Dunham Massey

-Dunham Massey is installing a new biomass boiler in an effort to move away from oil, and onto woodfuel; a sustainable energy source.
-This is part of the National Trust's renewable energy investment programme to reduce reliance on fossil fuels.
-We hope to have the biomass boiler up and running in summer 2019.
+Dunham Massey has installed a new biomass system in an effort to move away from oil, and onto woodfuel; a sustainable energy source.
+As the first potential one million megawatts biomass scheme in the National Trust, the boiler is part of the organisations renewable energy investment programme to reduce reliance on fossil fuels and become carbon net zero by 2030.

-The new biomass boiler will replace all the oil fired and electric heaters on site.
-It will improve energy efficiency, sustainability and reliability at Dunham Massey, and will remove the use of oil from the largest oil user in the North region of the National Trust.
+Recently fired-up for the first time, the biomass boilers have replaced all the oil fired and electric heaters on site.
+It will improve energy efficiency, sustainability and reliability at Dunham Massey, and has removed the use of oil from the largest oil user in the North region of the National Trust.